 In connection with this offering, we will enter into a Director Nomination Agreement with our Principal Stockholder.
-The Director Nomination Agreement will provide Summit with an independent right to designate the following number of nominees for election to our Board: (i) all of the nominees for election to our Board for so long as Summit beneficially owns at least 40% of the total number of shares of our common stock outstanding upon completion of this offering, as adjusted for any reorganization, recapitalization, stock dividend, stock split, reverse stock split, or similar changes in the Company's capitalization (the "Original Amount"); (ii) a majority of the nominees for election to our Board for so long as Summit beneficially owns less than 40% but at least 30% of the Original Amount; (iii) 30% of the nominees for election to our Board for so long as Summit beneficially owns less than 30% but at least 20% of the Original Amount; (iv) 20% of the nominees for election to our Board for so long as Summit beneficially owns at least 5% of the Original Amount; and (v) one of the nominees for election to our Board for so long as Summit beneficially owns at least 5% of the original Amount.
+The Director Nomination Agreement will provide Summit with an independent right to designate the following number of nominees for election to our Board: (i) nominees so long as such our Principal Stockholder controls % or more of the voting power of our stock entitled to vote generally in the election nominees for so long as our Principal Stockholder controls of directors; (ii) % or more of the voting power of our stock entitled to vote nominee for so long as our Principal Stockholder controls generally in the election of directors; and (iii) % or more of the voting power of our stock entitled to vote generally in the election of directors.
 In addition, Summit shall be entitled to designate the replacement for any of its Board designees whose Board service terminates prior to the end of the director's term, regardless of our Principal Stockholder's beneficial ownership at that time.
 Summit shall also have the right to have its designees participate on committees of our Board proportionate to its stock ownership, subject to compliance with applicable law and stock exchange rules.
 The Director Nomination Agreement will also prohibit us from increasing or decreasing the size of our Board without the prior written consent of Summit.
 This agreement will terminate at such time as our Principal Stockholder controls less than 5% of the voting power.